swdavey/wphol/workshop/mds_read_replicas.md

     ![Wordpress plugins menu](../images/WP-plugins_menu.png)

-3. In the text box next to to the "Keyword" drop down (top right side of the page) enter "snippets" and press return (see below).
-This will bring up some available plugins
+3. In the text box next to to the "Keyword" drop down (top right side of the page) enter "snippets" and within a second or two the main page will populate with plugin choices (see below).

     ![Wordpress snippets plugin search](../images/WP-plugins-snippets_search.png)